 The notary signs the act.
 The act may not bear the signature of the parties if said parties do not know how to sign or cannot sign.
 In his quality of public officer and by his/her signature, he/she confers authenticity to the act he/she receives and commits on the identity of the parties, on its content (the formalities reported and the declared will of the parties) and on its date.

 Electronic Authentic Act or AAE

 Today, the notarial act may be established and signed on an electronic media, provided that both internal and community regulations are met concerning the establishment and the conservation of the act, and provided that a qualified electronic signature is obtained.
 In these conditions, the act retains all its traditional qualities (legal date, probative force and enforceability ).
 The Civil Code specifies that in these conditions, “the electronic writing has the same probative force as a writing on paper” (Article 1366 of the French Civil Code).

-Today, more than 70% of acts received by notaires in France are executed in paperless form.
-The notary profession develop video conferences on their secure computer network, in order to facilitate remote exchanges.
+Today, more than 70% of acts received by notaries in France are executed in paperless form.
+The notarial profession develop video conferences on their secure computer network, in order to facilitate remote exchanges.